Van H. Vu: Contributions

 universality of local law of eigenvalues of random matrices.
-Similar results were obtained around the same time by László Erdös, Horng-Tzer Yau, and Jun Yin.
+Similar results were obtained around the same time by László Erdős, Horng-Tzer Yau, and Jun Yin.

 Awards and honors

 As a junior researcher, Vu was a recipient of an NSF Career Award and a Sloan fellowship.

 In 2008 he was awarded the Pólya Prize of the Society for Industrial and Applied Mathematics for his work on concentration of measure.

 In 2012, Vu was awarded the Fulkerson Prize (jointly with Anders Johansson and Jeff Kahn) for the solution of Shamir problem.
 Also in 2012, he became a fellow of the American Mathematical Society.
 In the same year, he was a Medallion lecturer at the 8th World congress in Probability and Statistics, Istanbul.

 In 2014, he was an invited speaker at the ICM (Seoul).
 In 2020, he became a fellow of the Institute of Mathematical Statistics.